 As of December 31, 2022, the Company had a total long-term debt balance of \$7,062,654, including the portion due in the next year, owed to Farm Credit Services, exclusive of debt issuance costs of \$119,237.
 As of December 31, 2021, the Company had a total long-term debt balance of \$5,535,096, exclusive of debt issuance costs of \$132,483.
 The debt with Farm Credit Services was used to finance the Hospitality Center and subsequent remodels, invest in winery equipment to increase the Company's winemaking capacity, complete the storage facility, acquire new vineyard land for future development and provide operating capital.
-The debt in 2022 with Farm Credit Services was used to finance completion of new restaurant and tasting room locations and provide operating capital.
+The debt in 2022 with Farm Credit Services was used to finance to finance and provide operating capital.